Characters of the Mortal Kombat series: Sektor

-Sektor appears in one episode of the 2011 web series Mortal Kombat: Legacy, played by Peter Shinkoda.
-He and Cyrax are shown being transformed at the Lin Kuei's secret headquarters with the operation overseen by Kano.
-The character has a minor part in DC Comics' 2015 Mortal Kombat X: Blood Ties comic miniseries that is set before the events of the game, and he appears in the animated film Mortal Kombat Legends: Battle of the Realms (2021).
+The original Sektor appears in the Mortal Kombat: Legacy episode "Cyrax & Sektor", played by Peter Shinkoda; plays a minor role in DC Comics' Mortal Kombat X: Blood Ties comic miniseries; and appears in Mortal Kombat Legends: Battle of the Realms (2021).

 Sektor was nicknamed "Ketchup" during production of MK3 before his official name was determined, while the robot ninjas' designs were inspired by Boba Fett and the Predator.
 He has been lauded by gaming media outlets for his Fatalities over the course of the Mortal Kombat series.
-UGO placed him 26th—one spot behind Cyrax—in their 2012 list of the top fifty series characters.
+UGO placed him 26th in their 2012 list of their top fifty series characters.